 Everyday Lifestyle Tips Concerning Health and Nutrition

-The reason for this stigma against coconut oil is attributed to the high concentration of saturated fats, which makes up 92% of coconut oil and has been known to cause pulmonary issues such as clogged arteries, high cholesterol and heart attacks.
-Other oils such as soybean and olive oils only contain about 10-15% saturated fats.
-Although, it is true that coconut oil has a saturated fats, most studies indicating the negative effects of coconut oil used partially hydrogenated oil for testing.
+The stigma associated with coconut oil is attributed to the high concentration of saturated fats, which makes up 92% of coconut oil and has been known to cause pulmonary issues such as clogged arteries, high cholesterol and heart attacks.
+Other oils such as soybean and olive only contain about 10-15% saturated fats.
+Although it is true that coconut oil contains saturated fats, most studies indicating the negative effects of coconut oil utilized partially hydrogenated oil for testing.
 There is a huge discrepancy in the nutritional effects of hydrogenated versus non-hydrogenated virgin oil.
 Partially hydrogenating the oil creates trans fats that destroy a majority of the good essential fatty acids, antioxidants and additional nutritional components that are present in virgin coconut oil.
 There is little scientific evidence supporting claims of the nutritional benefits from virgin coconut oil, however many scientists have stated that in moderation it should not have a negative impact on the body.

 Proponents for virgin coconut oil claim it is the perfect substitute for butter when cooking or baking.
 It has a very nice taste and when whipped it creates a nice buttercream-like fluffy texture great for making pastries.
 There are also many health claims that it has positive effects on memory, particularly helping people with Alzheimer’s.
 As mentioned before there is no scientific evidence linking coconut oil with weight loss, improved memory or positively effecting heart health.
 In conclusion, it is a good substitute for baking, especially when cooking vegan, and eating virgin coconut oil in moderation should not have a negative impact on ones health.
 However, I would recommend macadamia nut oil as the best substitute for cooking and baking because it does not oxidize at 450 degrees which means you are getting most of the nutritional benefits even when heating the oil at high temperatures.